Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 for both raster and network data types.
 The one-to-all and all-to-one modes are available for raster data only.

-In the pairwise mode, connectivity is calculated between all pairs of focal nodes (points or regions between which connectivity is to be modeled) supplied to the program in a single input file.
+In the **pairwise** mode, connectivity is calculated between all pairs of focal nodes (points or regions between which connectivity is to be modeled) supplied to the program in a single input file.
 For each pair of focal nodes, one node will arbitrarily be connected to a 1-amp current source, while the other will be connected to ground.
 Effective resistances will be calculated iteratively between all pairs of focal nodes, and, if selected, maps of current and voltage will be produced.
 If there are *n* focal nodes, there will be *n*(*n*
-\- 1)/2 calculations **unless** you're using focal points and not mapping currents or voltages.
+\- 1)/2 calculations **unless** you're using focal points (only one cell per focal node) and not mapping currents or voltages.
 In the latter case, we can do it in *n* calculations **(much faster)**.

-The advanced mode offers much greater flexibility in defining sources and targets for current flow.
+The **advanced** mode offers much greater flexibility in defining sources and targets for current flow.
 The user defines any number of current sources and any number of grounds in a network or raster landscape, and these are all activated simultaneously.
-Sources represent points or areas from which current flows, whereas grounds represent areas where current exits out of the system.
+Sources represent points or areas from which current flows, whereas grounds represent nodes where current exits the system.

-Source nodes can have different strengths (i.e. inject more or less current into the network or landscape), and ground nodes can be tied to ground with any resistance.
+Source nodes can have different strengths (i.e. inject more or less current into the network or grid), and ground nodes can be tied to ground with any resistance.
 Current sources and grounds are supplied in separate input files.
-Outputs include maps of current density flowing through each node or raster cell, and voltages at each node or raster cell.

-Two other modes are available for raster data types.
-The one-to-all mode is similar to the pairwise mode, and takes the same input files.
+Two other modes are available for raster data types only.
+The **one-to-all **mode is similar to the pairwise mode, and takes the same input files.
 However, instead of iterating across all focal node *pairs*, this mode iterates across all focal nodes.
 In each iteration, one focal node is connected to a 1-amp current source, while all remaining focal nodes are connected to ground.
 If there are *n* focal nodes, there will be *n* calculations.

-The all-to-one mode is similar to the one-to-all mode, and takes the same input files.
+The **all-to-one **mode is similar to the one-to-all mode, and takes the same input files.
 However, in this mode Circuitscape connects one focal node to ground and all remaining focal nodes to 1-amp current sources.
 It then repeats the process for each focal node; if there are *n* focal nodes, there will be *n* calculations.

-Circuitscape generates maps showing the current density and voltage at each node or cell under each configuration (and current flow for each link in networks).
-Additionally, Circuitscape writes an output file reporting effective resistances between all pairs of focal nodes in the pairwise mode, and between each node and ground in the one-to-all mode.
-Resistances in the all-to-one mode are undefined, so a results file is written with zeros indicating successful solves.
+Circuitscape can generate maps showing the current density and voltage at each node or cell under each configuration (and current flow for each link/resistor in networks).
+Additionally, Circuitscape writes a file reporting effective resistances between all pairs of focal nodes in the pairwise mode, and between each node and ground in the one-to-all mode.
+Resistances in the all-to-one mode are undefined, so a file is written with zeros indicating successful solves.

 ### Illustrations of analyses with network data